chc4/solar/README.md

 # progress

-i started emitting llvm ir. it can print values and that's about it, unless this readme gets out of date in which case it can do more. run it like `lua src/main.lua && lli output.ll`.
+it can build values, declare variables, do `if` statements, define cores, and evaluate arms of cores. it either emits llvm (run it like `lua src/main.lua && lli output.ll`) or does a dumb tree walking interpreter.

-todo is basically "add flow control back in, figure out how the hell cores will work via llvm, add mutations".
+todo is basically "add fetching through core contexts, add functions, add defered types, add mutations" and then hopefully i can evaluate factorials or whatever. also make the type system not utter trash.

 # building